-An individual shall be deemed eligible for Medicare when he/she has the option to receive Part A Medicare benefits.
+An individual shall be deemed eligible for Medicare when they have the option to receive Part A Medicare benefits.
 Medicare secondary payer regulations and guidelines will determine primary/secondary payer status for individuals covered by Medicare.

-A Member who is enrolled in Medicare has the option of continuing coverage under this Benefits Booklet while on Medicare coverage.
-Coverage between this Benefits Booklet and Medicare will be coordinated as outlined in Section IX.
+A Member who is enrolled in Medicare has the option of continuing coverage under this EOC while on Medicare coverage.
+Coverage between this EOC and Medicare will be coordinated as outlined in Section IX.